jimmyharris/vimfiles/README.md

 ## Instalation instructions

 This repository is meant to be persionalized.
 It is by no means generic and should not be directly cloned from my repository.
 Please [fork](https://github.com/jimmyharris/vimfiles/fork) this repository before installing it.

-### Requiremetns
+### Requirements

 My configuration assumes the following conditions: